snowplow/advanced-analytics-web-accelerator/content/upload/upload_1.md

 {{% tab name="Python" %}}

 One option is to load the sample data to the warehouse using Python as described in the below steps.
-Please download both the *sample_events.csv* and the *snowflake_upload.py* files from the attachments at the top of this page as you will need both.
+Please download the *upload.zip* file from the attachments above which contains the files needed for the below steps (*sample_events.csv*, *snowflake_upload.py*).

 #### **Step 1:**  Set up your environment